We made a magazine about content trends surfaced by visual intelligence. So we partnered with trend forecasting authority WGSN to talk about it.

 With more photos and videos being shared each year and overall declining engagement, brands really need to go above and beyond to outperform if they're going to survive.
 Taking that math and magic equation to the next level.

+At the end of the day, brands have to stay true to who they are.
 It's easy to get sucked in by content trends.
 You know, the same stuff that people post over and over again because it's guaranteed to rack up the double-taps.
-But if you're partaking in them at the detriment of your core brand essence, there's no real long game with that kind of strategy.
+But if you are partaking in them at the detriment of your core brand essence, there's no real long game with that kind of strategy.

 "When it comes to social, are brands just chasing likes?
 I don't think engagement always has to mean success," asserts Sarah, "it's important to level that out."
 Thomas continues by stating that "vanity engagement trends are real and they can become a trap for social marketers."
 Buyer beware.

 If they're posting a certain type of shot that doesn't necessarily contribute to the brand story just because they know it'll perform well, it doesn't help business.
 Balancing engagement goals and staying true the brand's identity is what will ultimately drive success.

 There's no denying that we live in the age of the direct-to-consumer brand, and according to Sarah, these companies have a leg up on the ones with a more traditional business model.
 "They're so close to the customer so they can hear everything firsthand and build a cycle of loyalty by fostering those relationships."